reflectoring/reflectoring.github.io/content/blog/2022/2022-03-06-complete-guide-to-middleware-in-express.md

 8. Express comes with a default error handler for handling error conditions.
 This is a default middleware function added by Express at the end of the middleware stack.

-9. We also used TypeScript to define a Node.js server application containing an endpoint for a REST API.
+9. We also used TypeScript to define a Node.js server application containing middleware functions,

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/nodejs/express/middleware).